2016 Dallas Cowboys season: 2016 NFL draft

-The Dallas Cowboys had nine draft picks for the 2016 NFL draft which was scheduled to take place from April 28 to April 30 in Chicago, Illinois.
+The Dallas Cowboys had nine draft picks for the 2016 NFL draft which was scheduled to take place from April 28 to 30 in Chicago, Illinois.
 The Cowboys originally had only five picks as a results of trades with the Raiders, 49ers and Seahawks, but were awarded four compensatory picks on March 11 as a result of the net loss of players in free agency before the 2015 season.
 One of the compensatory picks received was a fourth round draft pick, and the other three picks were all in the sixth round.
 After all the trades and the compensatory picks given, the Cowboys had one pick in each of the first three rounds, two picks in the fourth, zero in the fifth, four picks in the sixth round, and zero in the seventh.
 In January Neil Hornsby, the founder of Pro Football Focus, ranked the offseason needs for the Dallas Cowboys, and said the top needs for the draft were quarterback, cornerback, guard, and running back.
 Leading up to the draft two of these needs, running back and guard, were addressed with the addition of Morris and Looney to the team during free agency.
 As the draft got closer on April 26, Bleacher Report also listed running back, quarterback and cornerback in their top five needs for the Cowboys in the draft, along with defensive end and safety.